 I provide a full range of birth services, including Antepartum, Birth, and Postpartum Doula services, as well as Childbirth Education and Sibling Support.
 In addition to each of these offerings (outlined below), you will have access to my extensive library of birth and parenting books.

 Some of the things my clients seem to appreciate may be more difficult to quantify or define, like the fact that I am able to offer a continuity of care over a period of time.
 Other aspects typically show up as TLC (tender loving care) in the form of bath soaking herbs for a momma with some very tender lady parts, or maybe a batch of my home-made lactation cookies (or any form of food already prepared for that matter!).
 I know for sure my neck, back, and foot rubs have sent more than one woman into a nearly instant REM state!
 The point is, experience has given me a keen sense of “seeing the need” and then, being ready and able rising to meet it.

 My role as a birth doula is a role of providing non-medical support; offering encouragement, education, and resources.
 Prior to birth, I will meet with you or you and your partner 2 or 3 times.
 This allows us not only to build connection and rapport.
 We will practice comfort techniques, learning how and where you carry tension.
 These open conversations about expectations, goals, and even fears prior to the onset of labor can go a long way toward building self-confidence and harmony.

-My “on call” period is typically 2 weeks before and 2 weeks after your estimated due date, and you may call or text me with questions, concerns, or updates at any time.
+My “on call” period is typically 2 weeks before your estimated due date until you give birth.
+You may call or text me with questions, concerns, or updates at any time.
 When labor starts, you would then contact me and let me know when you would like me to come to you.
 Usually this is coming to your home, but it could be meeting at the hospital or birth center.
 Once you are actively laboring, I will stay with you, providing support until you have given birth.